-• The hatchery design must maintain separate personnel, egg, and chick movement to Continued on page 11 prevent cross contamination.
+rate personnel, egg and chick movement to prevent cross contamination.
 The most effective design from a biosecurity and sanitation perspective is a rectangle.
 In this simple design, the eggs are brought in at one end and the chicks are sent to the farm from the opposite end.
 Hatchery personnel are divided into two groups, one works on the incubator side and the other group works on the hatcher side.